Works in Progress

 Performers: Karen Bernard, Jil Guyon, Rachel Thorne Germond

 Dramaturg: Andi Stover

-Karen Bernard has created a digital archive (transferring past works from VHS) and developing an arresting physical embodiment of this archive.
+Bernard has created a digital archive transferring past works from VHS as far back as 1986 through 2006.
 Historically, Bernard choreographed exclusively for herself.
 Now she has begun to stage these solos for other performers as a way of dealing with the challenges of aging and the passage of time.

-In the summer of 2016, a residency at the Emily Harvey Foundation in Venice, Italy provided the time to study the past works.
-During this process, she was struck by the minimal, raw movements from her dances beginning in the 80’s and has inspired an expansive palette for making new pieces.
+In the summer of 2016, a residency at the Emily Harvey Foundation in Venice, Italy provided the time to revisit the archives During this process, she was struck by the minimal, raw movements and physical embodiment of her dances, has inspired an expansive palette for making new pieces.

-This investigation includes re purposing physical material and concepts from the past twenty-five years of dance-making, in addition to the creation of sourced photographs, video and sound scores.
-Resources such as time, space and a location with the potential for spontaneous, improvisatory reactions impact the development of this work.
+This investigation included re-purposing physical material and concepts from the past twenty-five years of dance-making, in addition to the creation of sourced photographs, video and sound scores.
+Resources such as time, space and a location with the potential for spontaneous, improvisation reactions impact the development of this work.